1. Home

 Dave Wood, First Cast Fly Fishing

 First Cast Fly fishing’s head guide Dave Wood has great knowledge of the rivers around the Central North Island.
-He’s a senior guide at Poronui Ranch and contracts to the other main lodges in the area.
+He’s a senior guide with contracts to the main lodges in the area.

 $350 - $750